Strategies to increase water supply

 Diverting supplies and increasing storage

 In some parts of the world, evaporation can rapidly deplete water supplies.
-To overcome this some countries divert surface water and pump it underground to be stored in aquifers.
-An example of this is Oklahoma, the USA where water is stored deep underground and can be used when water availability is low.
+To overcome this, some countries divert surface water and pump it underground to be stored in aquifers.
+An example is Oklahoma, the USA, where water is stored deep underground and can be used when water availability is low.

 Dams and reservoirs

 Through the construction of dams, water can be controlled by creating reservoirs.
-Water can be stored in reservoirs during periods of water surplus and released to when it is needed, for activities such as irrigation.
-Many dams are also used to generate hydro-electric power (HEP) and to control flooding downstream.
+Water can be stored in reservoirs during periods of water surplus and released when it is needed for activities such as irrigation.
+Many dams are also used to generate hydroelectric power (HEP) and control downstream flooding.

-Despite the benefits dams and reservoirs can bring, they are not without their disadvantages.
-Dams and reservoirs are very expensive to construct, can lead to the displacement of people, flooding of farmland and the loss of ecosystems.
+Despite the benefits dams and reservoirs can bring, they have disadvantages.
+Dams and reservoirs are costly to construct and can lead to people’s displacement, farmland flooding and the loss of ecosystems.
 The Three Gorges Dam in China displaced thousands of people and flooded a number of settlements.

 Water transfers

 Water transfer schemes move water from areas of surplus to areas of water deficit using pipelines or canals.
-Although the schemes can be very expensive, they are very effective and can be found in both HICs and LICs/NEEs.
+Although the schemes can be costly, they are very effective and can be found in both HICs and LICs/NEEs.
 There are several water transfer schemes in the UK.

 Desalination

-Desalination involves removing salt from seawater to create freshwater.
-The process is very energy-intensive and expensive, which is why it is only really a viable option in HICs.
+Desalination involves removing salt from seawater to create fresh water.
+The process is very energy-intensive and expensive, so it is only a viable option in HICs.

 Desalination currently occurs in Australia, Saudi Arabia, Israel, Spain and the USA.
 In the future, desalination may become more common in NEEs as the increasing demand for freshwater restricts economic development.